ethereum/ethereumj/ethereumj-core/README.md

  - run `./gradlew run`, or
  - build a standalone executable jar with `./gradlew shadow` and execute the `-all` jar in `build/libs` using `java -jar [jarfile]`.

+#### Import sources into IntelliJ IDEA

+Use IDEA 14 or better and import project based on Gradle sources.

+Note that in order to build the project without errors in IDEA, you will need to run `gradle antlr4` manually.

 #### Publish ethereumj-core builds

 _TODO: integrate bintray gradle plugin_